 Eczema: This is a chronic autoimmune disorder that may lead to the development of red itchy bumps on your finger that ooze and crust over

-Insect bites: the skin of your finger may develop red itchy lump after bites from mosquitos, bed bugs, spiders, mites, and fleas.
+Insect bites: the skin of your finger may develop a red itchy lump after bites from mosquitos, bed bugs, spiders, mites, and fleas.

 Painful Lump on Finger or Finger Joints

-Hard Lump on Finger Joint Under Skin
+Hard Lump on Finger Joint Under the Skin

-On the other hand, hard lump of cancer can show up deep under the skin of your fingers.
+On the other hand, a hard lump of cancer can show up deep under the skin of your fingers.
 Sometimes the bump may develop into a chronic large mass that comes above the skin surface.